Do you provide lunch?

 (For perspective: The real costs begin when your children attend college.)

-(It’s even more expensive if they don’t get a good education and good work practice.)
+(It’s even more expensive if they don’t get a good education.)

 (It’s more costly in permanent terms if they don’t get grounded in God’s Word, Scripture.)